BenjaminRoth18/weather-app/README.md

 ## Setup
 This app is developed with NativeScript/Angular for iOS.
-All code and interfaces are created by myself.
+Code and interfaces are developed by myself.

 ## Install